trinodb/trino/docs/src/main/sphinx/connector/delta-lake.rst

 important to take that into account when provisioning the coordinator.

-You must decrease memory usage by keeping the number of active data files in table low by running ``OPTIMIZE`` and ``VACUUM`` in Delta Lake regularly.
+You must decrease memory usage by keeping the number of active data files in the table low by regularly running ``OPTIMIZE`` and ``VACUUM`` in Delta Lake.

 Memory monitoring
 """""""""""""""""

-When using the Delta Lake connector you must monitor memory usage on the coordinator.
-Specifically monitor JVM heap utilization using standard tools as part of routine operation of the cluster.
+When using the Delta Lake connector, you must monitor memory usage on the coordinator.
+Specifically, monitor JVM heap utilization using standard tools as part of routine operation of the cluster.

 A good proxy for memory usage is the cache utilization of Delta Lake caches.
 It